How many of us would dare to make the leap from being employed to being a freelancer or self-employed?

 Garick: I discussed the idea with my wife.
-I can’t remember how I broached the subject, but she wasn’t quite shock that I wanted to make the leap.
+I can’t remember how I broached the subject, but she wasn’t shocked about my decision.
 She knew all along that I was pursuing these two interests.
-I did explain to her that my job wasn’t fulfilling and I wanted to try out something, and set myself a deadline of 2 years to prove myself.
+I explained to her that my job wasn’t fulfilling and wanted to try out something, and set myself a deadline of 2 years to prove myself.

-It’s been more than 2 years since.
+It’s been more than 2 years.
 Do you feel that you have succeeded or achieved what you wanted?

-Garick: I can’t say I’m content.
+Garick: I can’t say I’m satisfied.
 I don’t think I’ve done enough, really.
-But every day is a new day and there are new challenges to pursue in this freelance world.
+But every day is a new day and there are new challenges to pursue in the business of freelancing.

-What sort of milestones did you set for yourself when you first started out?
+What sort of milestones did you set for yourself when you first started?

-Garick: My first milestone was to offset the cost of my photography equipment ($20,000) within a year, which I did.
+Garick: My first milestone was to offset the $20,000 invested in photography equipment within a year, which I did.

 What is one of your biggest fear as a freelancer?

-Garick: That would be the fear of not being able to work.
-Meaning, if I meet with an accident, I will be unable to work.
+Garick: The fear of not being able to work.
+If I met with an accident, it would mean a loss of income.
 If I’m down with the flu or a cough, I can still shoot and coach.
-But if I break a leg, I will be unable to do both functions.
+But if I break a leg, I will be unable to perform both functions.

 Was it difficult when you started?
 Did you do it alone or you worked with a team of others?

-Garick: I joined a friend who runs a Rock-climbing coaching company and he got me to coach some of his schools.
+Garick: I joined a friend who ran a rock-climbing coaching company and he got me to coach some of his clients.
 That helped me jumpstart my career.
-Photography-wise, I joined another company, that gave me some peer-mentorship and helped me in the long run.
+As for my photography, I joined an established form that gave me some peer-mentorship and helped me in the long run.

-Garick: Today, the young have a more entrepreneurial spirit.
-A lot of them whom I speak with want to venture out and start a new startup.
-More and more people are ready to jump into freelancing.
+Garick: The previous generation would discourage you.
+No CPF, not stable, no benefits and holidays.
+Today, the young have a more entrepreneurial spirit.
+Many want to venture and start a new startup.

 What is one advice you would give to aspiring freelancers?

-Garick: Have a good network.
-That’s basically what you need.
+Garick: Build a good network.
+That is basically what you need.

 Lastly, how would you measure success as a freelancer?

-Garick: I measure my own success by being able to pay my own bills, feed my family, not needing to rely on someone for money and being able to make my own investments.
+Garick: I measure my own success by being able to pay my own bills, feed my family, be financially independent and be able to make my own investments.